pranav-ap/blog/content/posts/regularization.md

 where $\lambda$ governs the degree to which we penalize large parameters, and $\theta$ represents all the weights.

-It encourages the network to use all of its inputs a little rather than some of its inputs a lot.

-This expression doesn't tend to push less important weights to zero and typically produces better results when training a model.
+It encourages the neurons to use all of their inputs a little rather than some of its inputs a lot.
+It doesn't tend to push less important weights to zero and typically produces better results when training a model.

-Max norm constraints.
-Another form of regularization is to enforce an absolute upper bound on the magnitude of the weight vector for every neuron and use projected gradient descent to enforce the constraint.
-In practice, this corresponds to performing the parameter update as normal, and then enforcing the constraint by clamping the weight vector w⃗  of every neuron to satisfy ∥w⃗ ∥2<c.
-Typical values of c are on orders of 3 or 4.
-Some people report improvements when using this form of regularization.
-One of its appealing properties is that network cannot “explode” even when the learning rates are set too high because the updates are always bounded.

 # Dropout